 For example: At the Spanish Synagogue, a guide explained that locals did not necessarily feel anti-Semitic before the Holocaust, but they did not speak out because these views didn’t affect them.
 It was impossible not to see the similarities with those who heard the Islamophobic, anti-Semitic, and racist comments by a U.S. presidential candidate but just didn’t care.
 Looking through the glass at registers of Jewish residents, I shuddered at contemporary calls for a mandatory registration of Muslim Americans.
 This is what is at stake, I thought.
 This is what can happen if good people stay silent.

 Troubled by the question of at what point a country lurches into genocide, I tried to do fun things like visit a beer spa, eat trdelník, and listen to busking musicians (like an incongruous Dixieland Band).
 Yet on the final morning, we came across a plaque commemorating a 1948 student march.
 Suppressed by Communist police, it proved to be a turning point in the country’s slide into totalitarianism.
 That night, we stumbled upon the Monument to the Victims of Communism, which hauntingly depicts the regime’s human toll.
 Refracted through current events, these markers of a painful past offered a grim warning: We tried to stop it here, but we couldn’t – and we paid a terrible price.

-So the pensive fog had turned more ominous, and as we drove east across the Czech countryside the following day, I braced myself for more alienation.
-Uneasiness with current events mixed with jitters at returning to Poland for the first time in nine years, and my inexplicable lack of preparation for the bus ride (no water for a four-and-a-half-hour journey) mirrored the lack of preparation I felt for how to approach the new political paradigm.
+So the pensive fog had turned more ominous, and as we drove east across the Czech countryside, I braced myself for more alienation.
+Unease with current events mixed with jitters at returning to Poland for the first time in nine years, and my inexplicable lack of preparation for the bus ride (no water for a four-and-a-half-hour journey) mirrored the lack of preparation I felt for how to approach the new political paradigm.